Does Your Resume Read Like a Job Description?

 One of the biggest mistakes executives make when pursuing a new position is treating their resumé like a laundry list of job descriptions instead of showing potential employers what they’re capable of.
 To make a resumé truly speak volumes, executives must create a report that focuses on his or her accomplishments — what they have done, not what they do.

-“It’s a common misconception,” said Ed Fry, President of HealthSearch Partners.
+“It’s a common misconception,” said Ed Fry, Co-Founder and Principle Leader of HealthSearch Partners.
 “Resumés have been done in a certain way so long that people do it out of habit without considering the strategy behind them.
 Your resumé is your first impression, so it should be unique to you, not describe the same responsibilities another person at another company has.”

 Remember, you’re trying to prove your value to the company and what you bring to a team.
 The hiring team is going to want to know what you’ve contributed in the past to decide whether or not they need your skill set in their arsenal.